Atlantic Spanish mackerel: Feeding habits

 Spanish mackerel are carnivores.
 As with other members of the genus, food consists mainly of small fishes with lesser quantities of shrimp and squid.
 Striped anchovies (Engraulidae) and clupeoids such as menhaden, alewives and thread herring (Opisthonema), are particularly important forage in North Carolina, Florida, Texas, and Veracruz.
 The percentage of anchovies consumed is higher for juveniles than for adults.

 Fisheries

 Fishing gear and methods

 Spanish mackerel are a highly valued fish throughout their range from North Carolina to Texas.
 Recreational anglers catch Spanish mackerel from boats while trolling or drifting and from boats, piers, jetties, and beaches by casting spoons and jigs and live-bait fishing.
 Fast lure retrieves are key to catching these quick fish.
 Commercial methods are primarily run-around gill netting, and rarely, by trolling lures similar to those used by recreational anglers.

-On November 4, 1987, Woody Outlaw caught a world-record 13 pound Spanish mackerel on a blue and white Sea Witch with a strip of fastback menhaden on a 7/0 hook, held by a Shimano bait-casting reel on a Kuna rod with 30-pound test line.
+On November 4, 1987, Woody Outlaw caught a world-record 13 lb Spanish mackerel on a blue and white Sea Witch with a strip of fastback menhaden on a 7/0 hook, held by a Shimano bait-casting reel on a Kuna rod with 30-pound-test line.